Roll20/roll20-character-sheets/HeroSystem6eHeroic/README.md

 The last page of this sheet contains a number of options:

-(1) `Use Characteristic Maximums` If checked, character point costs are doubled above the standard Hero System maximums.
+`Use Characteristic Maximums`
+If checked, character point costs are doubled above the standard Hero System maximums.

-(2) `Literacy Costs Character Points` If checked, literacy costs 1 CP per language selected in the Skills tab.
+`Literacy Costs Character Points`
+If checked, literacy costs 1 CP per language selected in the Skills tab.
 Typical for Fantasy Hero settings but not Star Hero campaigns.

-(3) `Takes No Stun` This option is commonly used for automaton-type characters that cannot be stunned and do not use END.
+`Takes No Stun`
+This option is commonly used for automaton-type characters that cannot be stunned and do not use END.

+`Untiring`
-(4) `Untiring` Similarly, Untiring is a more limited form of *Takes No STUN* where the character does not pay END costs for strength.
+Similarly, Untiring is a more limited form of *Takes No STUN* where the character does not pay END costs for strength.

-(5) `Attack and Power Buttons Apply END Costs` If checked, these buttons will subtract an attack or power's endurance cost once from a character's current END in addition to their normal effects.
+`Attack and Power Buttons Apply END Costs`
+If checked, these buttons will subtract an attack or power's endurance cost once from a character's current END in addition to their normal effects.

-(6) `Super-heroic Campaign Endurance` If checked, Strength costs 1 END per 5 STR to use rather than 1 END per 10 STR.
+`Super-heroic Campaign Endurance`
+If checked, Strength costs 1 END per 5 STR to use rather than 1 END per 10 STR.

-(7) `Use Hit Location System` Select this option if your GM uses this optional game mechanic.
+`Use Hit Location System`
+Select this option if your GM uses this optional game mechanic.
 Hit Location Tables and support for attack options appear alongside the maneuvers and treasures panes.

-(8) `Weapon Damage Limited to 2x Base Damage` Most heroic-level campaigns cap enhanced weapon damages.
+`Weapon Damage Limited to 2x Base Damage`
+Most heroic-level campaigns cap enhanced weapon damages.
 Uncheck this to remove the cap.

-(9) `Choose d6-1 over d3 when Adjusted Damage is ambiguous` HERO damage tables often contain a choice between xd6+d3 or (x+1)d6-1.
+`Choose d6-1 over d3 when Adjusted Damage is ambiguous` HERO damage tables often contain a choice between xd6+d3 or (x+1)d6-1.
 The latter is slightly better on paper, but some players prefer the former.

-(10) `Health Reset Buttons also reset Combat Choices` When checked a reset also returns maneuver and targeting selections to their default states.
+`Health Reset Buttons also reset Combat Choices`
+When checked a reset also returns maneuver and targeting selections to their default states.

-(11) `Show Power Descriptions in Chat` Uncheck if you would like to tidy up powers in the chat area.
+`Show Power Descriptions in Chat`
+Uncheck if you would like to tidy up powers in the chat area.

-(12) `Display Degree of Success` By default this is checked, showing the amount a roll succeeded or failed by.
+`Display Degree of Success`
+By default this is checked, showing the amount a roll succeeded or failed by.
 In the case of attacks it will show the DCV that you are able to hit.
 Unchecking this will instead show a Base Chance for skills, and the total OCV bonus for attacks, followed by a Roll line that will show the results of 3d6 roll.
 This doesn't affect anything rules wise, just a preference on how players would want to see the details of their rolls.

+`Name-Title Separator`
-(13) `Name-Title Separator` Paste a single Unicode character in this text field if you would like a custom dingbat displayed between a character's name and title in Chat.
+Paste a single Unicode character in this text field if you would like a custom dingbat displayed between a character's name and title in Chat.
 For a list of possible characters, try [Unicode/List of useful symbols](https://en.wikibooks.org/wiki/Unicode/List_of_useful_symbols).
 Most of the monochrome symbols should work as well as a few of those with color.

-(14) `Whisper Rolls to GM` This dropdown offers 3 options: Never, Always, or Prompt.
+`Whisper Rolls to GM`
+This dropdown offers three options: Never, Always, or Prompt.
 These give the option to send your rolls only to the GM, with prompt offering the option whenever you roll or show an ability.

 # <a id="mods">Mod Support</a>